stackmagic/gradle-dropwizard/README.md

 Gradle plugin to

 * start/stop dropwizard manually
-* start/stop dropwizard as part of your integration/acceptance test tasks
+* start/stop dropwizard as part of your integration/acceptance test tasks (these tasks are created by the plugin)
 * build a runnable jar file

+> **WARNING**: this plugin has only been tested on Debian/Linux and relies on `java.lang.UNIXProcess`.
+It is unknown if it works on a Mac but it will most definitely break on Windows!
+Hack away on your platforms and submit a pull request :)

 [ ![TravicCI](https://travis-ci.org/stackmagic/gradle-dropwizard.svg?branch=master) ](https://travis-ci.org/stackmagic/gradle-dropwizard)
 [ ![Download](https://api.bintray.com/packages/stackmagic/maven/gradle-dropwizard/images/download.svg) ](https://bintray.com/stackmagic/maven/gradle-dropwizard/_latestVersion)